 Learn to keep a positive self-image if your posture and physical abilities change.

-The inflammation that underlies axial spondyloarthritis (axSpA) – including ankylosing spondylitis (AS) – can, over time, cause the spine to fuse in a forward-flexed position.
+The inflammation at the root of axial spondyloarthritis (axSpA) — including ankylosing spondylitis (AS) — can, over time, cause the spine to fuse in a forward-flexed position.
 This stooped posture is one reason poor body image may affect people with AS.

 One such study was conducted in Austria and published in Clinical and Experimental Rheumatology.
 The researchers found that people with axSpA judged their bodies more negatively, worried more about them, and felt less attractive and self-confident than healthy peers.